microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

     _Uploading blobs to the "input" container_

 1. Click the **Open** button to the right of the **Files** box.
-Select all of the files in this lab's "resources/ColorImages" folder.
+Select all of the files in the "ColorImages" folder of the [resources that accompany this lab](https://a4r.blob.core.windows.net/public/hpc-resources.zip).
 Then click the **Upload** button to upload color images to the "input" container.

     ![Uploading color images](Images/upload-blobs-2.png)